goeb/smit/documentation.md

     ├── project-B
     │   └── html
     │
-    ├── project-C
-    │   └── html
-    │
     └── public

-## Create repo and project

-    mkdir myrepo
-    smit init myrepo
-    smit addproject -d myrepo myproject1
-    smit adduser homer -d myrepo --superadmin --passwd homer --project myproject1 admin smit serve myrepo --listen-port 9090

-And with your browser, go to: [http://localhost:9090](http://localhost:9090)

-Note that on Windows the scripts `bin/init.bat` and `start.bat` help perform these steps, but you still may want to customize the repository name and admin user name.

-## Customize the HTML pages
+Smit grants read access to files under the `$REPO/public`, without restriction.
+Do not put confidential data in here.

-Feel free to customize the HTML and CSS.
-These files are in `$REPO/public`:
+By default the core HTML files are in `$REPO/public` and shared by all the projects of the repository:

     signin.html
     issue.html
     issues.html
+    newIssue.html
     project.html
+    projects.html
     user.html
     view.html
     views.html

-    newIssue.html
-    projects.html
-    style.css
+After a page modification, there is no need to restart Smit.
+Just reload the page.

-## Customize the logo
+### Customize the logo

-Modifiy the `$REPO/public/logo.png` according to yours needs.
+Modify the `$REPO/public/logo.png` according to yours needs, or modify the HTML files to point to another logo.

+### Customize the CSS

+Modify `$REPO/public/style.css` and `print.css` according to your needs.

-## The SM variables
+### The SM variables

-In order to let a maximum customization freedom, Smit let the user define the global structure of the HTML pages, and inserts the dynamic contents at users's defined places, indicated by SM variables:
+In order to let a maximum customization freedom, Smit lets the user define the global structure of the HTML pages, and inserts the dynamic contents at users' defined places, indicated by SM variables:

     SM_DIV_ISSUE
     SM_DIV_ISSUE_FORM